What are the colours of Périgord?

 Sarlat/Périgueux via Le Buisson

-Abyss of Proumeyssac or Padirac?
+Gouffre de Proumeyssac or Padirac?

-Discover here the Proumeyssac Abyss
+Discover this is the Proumeyssac chasm

-Périgueux is the prefecture of the Dordogne, there are also three sub-prefectures: Bergerac and Sarlat la Caneda and Nontron.
+Périgueux is the prefecture of the Dordogne, and there are also three sub-prefectures: Bergerac , Sarlat la Caneda and Nontron.

-4 comments
+5 comments

-1. Hello
+1. Patrico

 FInalemeen tle perigord Vert is closer to Poitiers or Sainte Croix de Mareuil.

-2. Martín Zubiria
+3. Martín Zubiria

 Muchas gracias por la hermosa página.